seinecle/mk99/docs/generated-html/subdir/dataviz-past-present-future_temp_common.md

-= Data visualization: past, present and future
-Clément Levallois <levallois@em-lyon.com>
+= Data visualization: a viewpoint on its past, present and future Clément Levallois <levallois@em-lyon.com>
 v1.0, 2017-31-07